mbredel/distributed-systems/thrift/README.md

  $ mvn package -am -pl client
 ```

 The overall build process is automated using a Makefile that then calls the Maven build tools accordingly.
-The Makefile support the following targets:
+The Makefile supports the following targets:

 * _all_: To compile the whole systems.
 * _clean_: To clean up the system and remove all the compiled files.